technispex-codes/AlexxPortfolio/README.md

 ## About Me
 My name is Alexx Martinez and welcome to my portfolio.
 Here showcases my technical skills in Powershell, bash, and Python scripting.
-I documented my journey on my website here.

 ## Projects